yylonly/yylonly.github.io/index.md

 ## Currently

 I'm a PhD Candidate in Software Engineering at the University of Macau, Macau.

-Research interests includes automated and intelligent software engineering.
+## Research Interests

+Intelligent and Dependable Software Engineering.

 ## Education